The opening session at 8:30am PDT on June 28, 2016 and all the keynotes will be streamed online. Bookmark this URL: https://aka.ms/user2016conference.

 Taxes are not included in the room rates quoted below.
 For your calculations, please assume an occupancy tax of 14% and a California tourism tax of 0.20% per room.
 A convention and visitors bureau tourism fee of $0.84 will be also be charged per room night.
 This is the best information we have at the moment and these rates are subject to change without notice.

-Stanford has made a limited number of on-campus dormitories available for student attendees.
+Stanford has made a limited number of on-campus dormitories available for attendees.
 A five-night package for useR!
 2016 attendees and an eight-night package for both useR!
 2016 and Bioconductor 2016 attendees are available (details on booking page).
-Book here.
+Full now.

 A block of rooms has been reserved from Sunday, June 26th to Friday, July 1st at this hotel located approximately 1 mile from the conference venue.
 Pricing ranges from $149 + tax for a room with shared bath down the hall, to $269-$289 + tax for rooms with ensuite bath.
 To reserve, please use this group booking link.